arnmap/arnmap/README.md

 The actual `.env` file is ignored by Git and must not be committed.

-AWS credentials should remain in the AWS credential/profile configuration rather than being placed in `.env`.
+Do not put AWS access keys, secret keys, session tokens, passwords, or other credentials in `.env`.

 ### Loading `.env` on Linux